MultiCraft/repixture/mods/rp_mobs/API.md

-### Achievement functions
+### Event functions

-This section is for manually triggering the built-in achievement(s) of this mod.

-#### `rp_mobs.register_on_kill_achievement(callback)`
+#### `rp_mobs.register_on_die(callback)`

-Registers a function `callback(mob, killer)` where `mob` is a mob reference and `killer` is an object reference to the mob killer.
+Registers a function `callback(mob, killer)` where `mob` is a mob reference and `killer` is an object reference to the mob killer (or nil if there's no killer).

-The function `callback` will be called when the mob has been killed.
+The function `callback` will be called when a mob has been killed.

-This is specifically to trigger kill-related achievements.
+This is useful to trigger kill-related achievements but it could be used for other reasons.

-Do not use this function to do anything else except achievement stuff.

-#### `rp_mobs.check_and_trigger_kill_achievements(mob, killer)`

-Checks if the mob is an animal and has a food item in its drop table and if yes, will award kill-related achievements for `killer` if `killer` is a player.

-This mod adds the 'Hunter' achievement by default, but other mods might add additional mobkill-related achievements.

-This is called in the default death handler (`rp_mobs.on_death_default`) so by default, you don’t need to call this yourself.
-But if you a custom death handler for `on_death`, it is recommended to call this function for animals.
+NOTE: This function differs from `on_death` in the entity definition.
+This callback triggers when the mob enters the 'dying' state, while `on_death` triggers when the entity is being *actually* removed.
+Due to the implementation, `on_death` will *not* provide the correct `killer` argument.

 ### Utility functions